How Much Partiality Is Needed for a Theory of Computability?: The function classes

 A subset $B$ of $\omega$ is called \emph{initial segment} of $\omega$ if for every $m \in B$ we have that also $m' \in B$, for all $m' < m$.
 The cardinality of $B$ is said to be the \emph{length} of $B$.
 If $C = B^{n}$, for some initial segment $B$ of $\omega$, then $C$ is called \emph{initial segment} of $\omega^{n}$.
 The length of $B$ is then also said to be the \emph{edge length} of $C$.

-As has already been pointed out, we will consider functions the domain of which is either $\omega$. the empty set, or an initial segment of $\omega^{n}$ with an edge length in a given subset $A$ of $\omega$.
-Let $\anf^{(n)}_{A}$ be the set of functions in $\PPP\FFF^{(n)}$ the domain of which is either empty or an initial segment of $\omega^{n}$ with edge length in $A$.
+As has already been pointed out, we will consider functions the domain of which is either $\omega^{n}$, the empty set, or an initial segment of $\omega^{n}$ with an edge length in a given subset $A$ of $\omega$.
+Let $\anf^{(n)}_{A}$\footnote{The notation derives from the German word `Anfangsst\"uck' for `initial segment'.} be the set of functions in $\PPP\FFF^{(n)}$ the domain of which is either empty or an initial segment of $\omega^{n}$ with edge length in $A$.
 Then we set